Ayeshakhan77/QR-code-generator/README.md

 # QR-code-generator

-A simple python based QR code generator which generate QR code of any link.
+A simple python based QR code generator which generate QR code of any link. <br>
 To run this file locally you have to install two dependencies

 1. pip install qrcode